 Cheap and Quick Halloween Decor Ideas

-Halloween has always been my favorite holiday for decorating, as it allows for some major weirdness to be expressed.
-Although there are lots of phenomenal and complicated DIY Halloween decor ideas out there on the ‘net, most folks are looking for quick and easy ideas that anyone with limited time and money could create.
-I’ve put in my two cent’s worth and alternative ideas, too.
-Check out the links, as many of the sites have the “how to’s” for the projects.
-Even without the instructions, most of these are easy enough to figure out on your own.
-Along with the Halloween ideas, I’ve shared a couple of my newer pieces, and announced our September Art Giveaway contest winner.
-Now let’s get to decorating!
+Halloween has always been my favorite holiday for decorating, as it allows for my weirdness to be expressed.
+Although there are lots of phenomenal and complicated DIY Halloween decor ideas out there on the ‘net, most folks need quick and easy ideas that anyone with limited time and money could create.
+I’ve put in alternative ideas, too.
+Check out the links, as many of the sites have the “how to’s” for the projects, but even without the instructions, most are easy enough to figure out.
+Along with the Halloween ideas, I’ve shared a couple of my new pieces, and announced our September Art Giveaway winner.
+Now get decorating!

 Involves: cutting out a colony of bats and sticking them to your wall.